reactioncommerce/docs/docs/fundamentals.md

 ### Using Open Commerce

-Whether you’re a business owner running a shop or a developer setting up a custom implementation, it’s easy to get a shop up and running with the Open Commerce development platform and build from there.
+Whether you’re a business owner running a shop or a developer setting up a custom implementation, it’s easy to get a shop up and running with the Open Commerce CLI and build from there.

 Every shop is built around a catalog of products.
 You can [set up your products](/open-commerce/docs/creating-organizing-products/) in the admin dashboard and then [organize them with tags](/open-commerce/docs/tags-navigation/) to help shoppers navigate your catalog.
 Once shoppers have found what they want and make a purchase, you’ll [fulfill their orders](/open-commerce/docs/fulfilling-orders/) by accepting payments and delivering their items.